 The information contained in this section (Further Information about the Investment Strategy and the Investment Manager) has been provided by the Investment Manager.
 Accordingly, the Investment Manager assumes responsibility that such information is accurate, complete in all material respects and is not misleading.
 Furthermore this information has not been independently verified by the Sub-Fund, the Management Company or any other person.
-None of the Sub-Fund, the Management Company or any losses caused to any person due to the inaccuracy, incompleteness or inapplicability of such information.
+None of the Sub-Fund, the Management Company or any of its affiliates will be responsible or liable for any losses caused to any person due to the inaccuracy, incompleteness or inapplicability of such information.